auto-pilot-app/cognito-sandbox/README.md

 ## Shutdown

 - Use `ctrl+c` to signal the terminal to shutdown the processes
-- If this doesn't work, teminate the terminal and run `npm run stop` to make sure all processes are stopped
+- If this doesn't work, teminate the terminal and run `npm run stop:ws` to make sure all processes are stopped (Windows version)